bRanDon-PM007/bRanDon-PM007/README.md

 # Hey, I'm Saurabh

 Product Manager, builder, and MBA candidate at INSEAD.
-I've spent 5 years shipping AI products at Series-A/B startups — voice agents, computer vision, 3D commerce — and I build side projects to stay sharp on the technical layer underneath.
+I've spent 5 years shipping AI products at deeptech AI startups building voice agents, visual cataloguing, 3D commerce.
+I love solving complex problems with simple solutions and deep technical workflows.
+I build side projects to stay sharp on the technical layer underneath.
+I am an IIT-BHU alumni and I love Basketball.

-Product thinking and hands-on building feed each other.
-This is where I document both.
+PM's job is to be the advocate for the person using the product.

 ---

 ### AI Products I've Shipped

-Work I owned end-to-end as a PM — strategy, build, GTM, and unit economics.
+Work I owned end-to-end as a PM

 <table>
   <tr>